 Strong company culture and widespread cohesion across departments is, of course, beneficial for making employees feel part of a community and clear about priorities, and to avoid chaos within your organization.
 However, analyzing and segmenting your organization for the purposes of recruitment can also be an opportunity to encourage diversity, move away from homogenous environments, and/or brand each part of your business as one where people actually want to work.

 The hallmark of any strong company culture is that of clear leadership.
-When managers and top executives spearhead branding messages by "walking the walk" and not just "talking the talk," they are able to lead by example, show staff and employees the values to strive for, and ensure that internal branding permeates all aspects of the business.
+When managers and top executives spearhead branding messages by "walking the talk" and not just "talking the talk," they are able to lead by example, show staff and employees the values to strive for, and ensure that internal branding permeates all aspects of the business.

 Considering value proposition and employer branding messages from a top-down perspective can help to understand and articulate what the goals for the business are in terms of staff and internal growth.
 While leaders are often both the visionaries and the practical organizers of companies, they can develop the values and direction for employees.